 Earlier, a private autopsy conducted for the Brown family showed the teen had been shot at least six times, including twice in the head.

-The official autopsy, as published by the Post-Dispatch, said Brown sustained six gunshot entrance wounds.
+, as published by the Post-Dispatch, said Brown sustained six gunshot entrance wounds.

 Friend gives different story